Sherman White (basketball): Personal life

 White married twice, and with his second wife, Ellen, they raised six children.
 He also coached basketball at the Newark and East Orange YMCAs in New Jersey.

 Home Box Office (HBO) wanted to interview him for a feature-length documentary on the college basketball scandal of 1951 called City Dump: The Story of the 1951 CCNY Basketball Scandal, but he refused.
 White was upset that HBO had also wrongly claimed that part of the reason for his harsher punishment compared to the other players was that he had a juvenile criminal record, which he claimed was not true.

-White died on August 4, 2011, in Piscataway, New Jersey, of congestive heart failure.
+White died on August 4, 2011, at his home in Piscataway, New Jersey, of congestive heart failure.